MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Groups/Invoke-MgBetaReplyGroupThread.md

 ## SYNOPSIS
 Reply to a thread in a group conversation and add a new post to it.
-You can specify the parent conversation in the request, or, you can specify just the thread without the parent conversation.
+You can specify the parent conversation \nin the request, or, you can specify just the thread without the parent conversation.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Invoke-MgReplyGroupThread](/powershell/module/Microsoft.Graph.Groups/Invoke-MgReplyGroupThread?view=graph-powershell-1.0)
+This API is available in the following national cloud deployments.

 ## SYNTAX